pdinklag/JSFML/README.md

 The core code consists of native (C++) delegates to SFML methods, for which the Java Native Interface (JNI) is used.
 The Java code part of JSFML has the following tasks:

  * Provide a lightweight, yet effective, interface between Java objects and the underlying SFML objects (`SFMLNativeObject`).
- * Allow "self-contained"ness.
+ * Allow "self-containedness".
 This means that the platform-specific SFML and JSFML binaries (`dll`, `so`, etc.) should be hidden from JSFML users and end users and be extracted and loaded as needed.
 This avoids problems with supported SFML versions among other things, at the cost of a larger file.
  * Ensure stability by making sure _null_ is never passed to native methods that expect C++ references, which cannot be _NULL_.
  * Adapt SFML to Java coding conventions.
-This includes _camelCase_ method names as well as exceptions being thrown instead of success values being returned from loading methods, among other things.
+This includes exceptions being thrown instead of success values being returned from loading methods, among other things.
  * Provide additional features for Java integration, such as the ability to have an SFML window within an AWT/Swing application or a browser applet.

 ## Workaround conventions
 Some things done in C++ are not possible in Java.
 This includes const references and operator overloading.
 JSFML follows the following principles:

  * Overloaded operators for SFML objects are represented by appropriately named static methods within the class in question.
- * Objects passed to JSFML methods are never modified by those.
+ * Simple data model classes (such as `Vector2f`) are designed to be immutable.
- * Objects retrieved from SFML that should not be altered, such as the default font or a render texture's texture object, are of an invisible immutable subtype and reject any change attempts silently.
+ * Classes used in _const_ fields in the C++ implementation get an interface prefixed _Const_, only providing read operations.
+The interface is used throughout the implementation where possible, rather than the mutable class.
  * Unsigned value types (e.g. `unsigned int`) will be mapped to the corresponding signed type in Java, since there are no unsigned types in Java.
 In cases where this conversion can cause trouble, a longer Java type might be used instead (e.g. `int` for `unsigned char`).

 #Credits